Skip to content

 1. To understand the traditional and complex trial designs at each phase of clinical development.

-2. To learn how to use statistical simulations to evaluate and compare the operating characteristics of competing trial designs.
+2. To learn how to use analytical calculations and statistical simulations to evaluate and compare the operating characteristics of competing trial designs.

 Methods of Assessment